-Over the years Washington spent money it did not have and borrowed money it could not pay back and because of that our national debt currently stands at more than $15 trillion.
+Over the years Washington spent money it did not have and borrowed money it could not pay back and because of that our national debt currently stands at more than $17 trillion.
 The current debt crisis our nation faces is a direct result of out-of-control spending.
-What's more, America currently borrows around 40 cents of every dollar it spends.
-This is unsustainable and unacceptable.

-As a new Member of Congress I have been working to reduce funding and get spending under control.
-From small steps, like voluntarily returning $700 from my own pocket each month to go toward paying down the national debt, to large steps like joining my colleagues in passing a budget that cut $6.2 trillion in spending, I will continue the fight to end the runaway borrowing and spending of the past.
+As a Member of Congress I have been working to reduce funding and get spending under control.
+From small steps, like cutting my office budget by 20 percent, to large steps like joining my colleagues in passing a budget that cut the deficit by $23 billion, I will continue the fight to end the runaway borrowing and spending of the past.

 As I travel throughout the district, I hear from Ohioans who are struggling to find a job.
 Getting Americans back to work must be the number one priority and to do so we must get our companies and small businesses engaged in the fight to create jobs.